SirDifferential/website/whoami.md

 # Portfolio

 My name is Jesse Kaukonen.
 I'm a programmer and computer enthusiast located in Espoo, Finland.
 I've been interested in computers and video games since my early childhood when I had an Amiga 500, which I still have in working order on my desk.
 My interests lay mainly in parallel computing, code optimization, hardware programming, 3D and graphics programming, video games, and procedural generation.
-I'm not interested in web development / mobile devices if I can avoid it.
-I prefer programming in C for its simplicity and understandable ecosystem.
+I'm not interested in web development if I can avoid it.
+I prefer programming in C for its simplicity and understandable ecosystem, and overall believe in strongly typed languages with a compiler spotting errors before they occur in runtime.

 ## Professional

 ### Nexi Digital Finland
-#### Payment terminals (2021 - present)
+#### Senior software developer in payment terminals (2021 - present)

 At Nexi Digital Finland my work involves credit & debit card payment terminals.
 My role specifically is focused on the business logic inside the physical device into which the customer inserts their credit card.

+This company was previously called Nets Denmark / Poplatek.

 Assorted technologies I work with: C, LUA, Kotlin, Java, Javascript, Nodejs, Linux, Android, EMV, APDU, Ghidra

 ### Delicode Ltd
-#### Software developer (2014 - 2021)
+#### Lead software developer (2014 - 2021)

 <iframe width="500" height="300" src="https://www.youtube.com/embed/A-6XqqYWzU8" frameborder="0" allowfullscreen></iframe>